whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - Delete the kernel patch `Fake CPUID` and enjoy native power management and advanced CPU features.
     - Inject a working `ig-platform-id` and `SSDT-PNLF` found in OpenCorePkg bundle for working iGPU QE/CI and native brightness control.
 Test the HDMI-out and configure the framebuffer.
     - Change `SMBIOS` to iMac14,4 which is an iGPU-only model.
 You can update to Big Sur with no problem.
 You still have DRM and sound noise issues.
-    - Buy a Broadcom Wi-Fi / Bluetooth Combo module for mini PCIe.
+    - Insert BCM94360 variants into mini PCIe.
 There are three antennas on the mainboard: two from Atheros AR9565 / AR3012 and one from TV Tuner Card originally on mini PcIe slot.
 All share the form factor of U.FL.
-Although there are many other options, I would recommend BCM94360CS2 with M.2 adapter and M.2 to Mini PCIe adapter so both Wi-Fi and Bluetooth are natively supported with full Continuity services.
+Although there are many other options, I would recommend BCM94360CS2 with M.2 adapter and M.2 to Mini PCIe adapter, which is already being used for Bluetooth, so both Wi-Fi and Bluetooth are natively supported with full Continuity services.
     - Study and create an AppleALC layout and fix sound noise.

 ## Credits